lonyelon/KryptCo/README.md

 # KryptCo
-a c# program for encription
+A C# program for encription using AES.

+Made by Lonyelon